Answered By: Reference Staff

 • Articles contain "technical" language understood by scholars and often report on recent research studies.

-Before an article is accepted for publication in the journal, it has to be approved by these experts.
+Before an article is accepted for publication in the journal, it has to be approved by these experts, but keep in mind:

 • have a lengthy reference list or footnotes citing sources used by the author(s).